MOHDSAMIULLAH/react-mui-api-gobananas/README.md

 ## Demo

-You can view the deployed application [here](https://yourapp.vercel.app).
+You can view the deployed application: https://react-mui-api-gobananas.vercel.app

 ## Getting Started